MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-one.md

 ms.date: 9/18/2024
 ---

-# How to implement slowly changing dimension type 1
+# How to implement slowly changing dimension type 1 using Power Query

 Slowly changing dimensions, commonly referred to as SCD, is a framework for updating and maintaining data stored in dimension tables as dimensions change.
 There are a few different methods to handle changing dimensions, and these techniques are commonly referred to as slowly changing dimension "types."